olaolaoo/Data-Engineer-Zoomcamp/notes/02_workflow-orchestration.md

 ![](./images/02_15.png)

 2. You can get the `titanic_clean.csv`  in your local `mage-zoomcamp` folder.You wiil upload it to GCS bucket.

+   Uploading local csv file to your bucket successfully means the connection with GCS is correct.

    ![](./images/02_16.png)

-3. You can either create a new pipeline or use your old pipeline to check the connection to Google Cloud Storage (GCS).
+3. After step2, You can either create a new pipeline or use your old pipeline to check the connection to Google Cloud Storage (GCS).
+Loading data in  Google Cloud Storage  successfully means the connection with GCS is correct.

 ![](./images/02_17.png)